-Bit 5 = MOD SPI Master Output Disable This bit is set and cleared by software.
+Bit 3 = MOD SPI Master Output Disable This bit is set and cleared by software.
 When set, it disables the SPI Master (MOSI) output signal.

 0: SPI Master Output enabled.

 1: SPI Master Output disabled.

-Bit 4 = SOD SPI Slave Output Disable This bit is set and cleared by software.
+Bit 2 = SOD SPI Slave Output Disable

+This bit is set and cleared by software.
 When set it disable the SPI Slave (MISO) output signal.

 0: SPI Slave Output enabled.

 1: SPI Slave Output disabled.

-Bit 1 = SSM \overline{SS} mode selection
+Bit $1 = SSM \overline{SS}$ mode selection

-This bit is set and cleared by software.
-0: Normal mode - the level of the SPI SS signal is input from the external SS pin.

-1: I/O mode, the level of the SPI SS signal is read from the SSI bit.
+- 0: Normal mode the level of the SPI SS signal is input from the external SS pin. - 1: I/O mode, the level of the SPI SS signal is read from the SSI bit.

-Bit 0 = SSI SS internal mode
+Bit $0 = SSI \overline{SS}$ internal mode

-This bit replaces the \overline{SS} pin of the SPI when the SSM bit is set to 1. (see SPI description).
+This bit replaces the $\overline{SS}$ pin of the SPI when the SSM bit is set to 1. (see SPI description).
 It is set and cleared by software.